xdLawless2/ibench-real/README.md

 python main.py --model openrouter/qwen/qwen3-vl-235b-a22b-instruct
 ```

+To exercise models that expose OpenRouter's reasoning feature, add `--reasoning-effort high` (or `minimal|low|medium`).
+The runner will surface a clear `reasoning_not_supported` error if the chosen model does not accept reasoning requests.

 The script will:
 1. Load ground-truth answers from `truth.txt` (one integer per line).
 2. Convert the corresponding image files to base64 data URIs.
 3. Query the specified vision-capable model with a fixed question.
 4. Parse the first integer in the model response and compare against ground truth.
-5. Print per-image results, a summary block, and persist a JSON summary under `runs/<model_slug>/summary.json` (overwriting the previous run for that model slug).
+5. Print per-image results, a summary block, and persist a JSON summary under `runs/<model_slug>/summary.json` (or `runs/<model_slug>__reasoning+<effort>/summary.json` when reasoning is enabled) so reasoning and non-reasoning runs are kept separately.

 ## CLI Options
 | Flag | Description | Default |